axboe/fio/HOWTO.rst

 	Specifies the name of the RBD.

-.. option:: pool=str : [rbd,rados]

-	Specifies the name of the Ceph pool containing RBD or RADOS data.

 .. option:: clientname=str : [rbd,rados]

 	Specifies the username (without the 'client.' prefix) used to access the